imagingbook/imagingbook-public/README.md

 The source code is built as a modular Maven project, which includes the following sub-projects:

+* **imagingbook-core**: basic infrastructure required in other imagingbook library packages.
 * **imagingbook-common**: the common library of image processing algorithms and utility code.
 * **imagingbook-spectral**: library code related to spectral image processing (Fourier transforms etc.).
 * **imagingbook-plugins-book**: a collection of ImageJ plugins related to individual book chapters.